-- 22. The trajectories result in an unbalanced strategy which is likely to have significant implications for affordability and affordable housing needs. - 23.
-There is insufficient flexibility and additional land should be identified for development, and if necessary safeguarded for development beyond 2031. - 24.
+- 23. The trajectories result in an unbalanced strategy which is likely to have significant implications for affordability and affordable housing needs at Cambridge. - 24.
+There is insufficient flexibility and additional land should be removed from the Cambridge Green Belt, and if necessary safeguarded for beyond 2031. - 25.
 The notion of a joint trajectory is contrary to the NPPF.
-Each LPA should have its own housing trajectory. - 25.
-There has been significant under delivery in both areas and a 20% buffer is required.
+Each LPA should have its own housing trajectory. - 26.
+There has been significant under delivery in both plan areas and a 20% buffer is required.
 Any shortfall to date should be made up within the five year period to do otherwise would be the antithesis of the NPPF.